Daedalus-MC/Diala/README.md

 Helping out Rocket and Tim finding and jailing X-Ray”ers”, thieves, and greifers.
 Brian with testing of the upcoming plugin, StickyLocks, and making sure it is compatible with the bukkit plugins we currently use.

-	For these reasons, I bleeive that I have proved myself to be a trustworthy person, and that when I say I will not hack again, that means I will.
-Through my past actions, I have proved that I have the servers best interests at heart, and that though I screwed up this time, I will not again.
+	For these reasons, I believe that I have proved myself to be a trustworthy person, and that when I say I will not hack again, that means I will.
+Through my past actions, I have proved that I have the servers best interests at heart, and that though I screwed up this time, I will not do so again.

+	Thank-you